-By Collective Agreement (Section G Article 17) the Board may grant short term leave of up to 3 days for Unforeseen Emergency.
-This leave is with cost of TTOC deducted.
+By Collective Agreement (Article G.37 (Unforeseen Emergency Leave)) the Board may grant short term leave of up to 3 days for Unforeseen Emergency.
+This leave is with cost of Teacher Teaching on Call (TTOC) deducted.
 However, under special circumstances, such as severe snow conditions where your local area school district has closed schools and driving conditions prohibit you from getting to work, the Superintendent may agree to a leave where cost of TTOC is not charged.
 In these circumstances the teacher must make up time lost rather than pay TTOC costs.
 The time is to be made up in the first week of the summer break (1st week of July) by completing one or more of the tasks listed below, as determined together with the school Principal.
 The school Principal will supervise the time and agree to the plan outlined by the teacher.
 The concept is that teachers will not do their own regular tasks but tasks that support the function of the school or district.